aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/Beetle.md

 1: Enemy piercing damages are disabled so this property does nothing, see the [CalculateBaseDamage](../../Damage%20pipeline/CalculateBaseDamage.md#piercing) documentation to learn more

 ### Logic sequence
+This is done by yield returning the EnemyKabbuDig coroutine with the entity:

 - [GetSingleTarget](../../Actors%20states/Targetting/GetRandomAvaliablePlayer.md#getsingletarget) called
 - `Dig` sound plays